jakeloud/docs/src/content/docs/guide/application-structure.md

 ---
-sidebar_position: 3
+title: Application structure
+sidebar:
+  order: 4
 ---

-# Application structure

 You have to prepare your application to be cloud ready.